 Global COVID-19 advice for people with MS

-COVID-19 is a new illness that can affect your lungs, airways and organs.
-It is caused by a novel coronavirus that was first detected in people in China in December 2019 and has since spread to other parts of the world.
+COVID-19 is a new illness that can affect your lungs, airways and other organs.
+It is caused by a novel coronavirus (called SARS-CoV-2) that has spread around the world.

-There is currently limited evidence on how COVID-19 affects people with multiple sclerosis (MS).
 The advice below was developed by MS neurologists and research experts from MSIF’s member organisations.
-It is based on expert opinion and preliminary data that is still being analysed, so should be taken with caution.
+It is based on the emerging evidence for how COVID-19 affects people with multiple sclerosis (MS) and expert opinion.
 This advice will be reviewed and updated as further evidence about COVID-19 becomes available.

-Click here to download the full statement as a PDF, including the list of consulted individuals and organisations, and click here to download a version of the statement with highlighted indicating what has been updated.
+Click here to download the full statement as a PDF, including the list of consulted individuals and organisations.

 Advice for people with MS